Skip to content

 The bottom line

 The best first houseplant book in print, because it teaches a way of seeing rather than a set of rules.
-It won’t tell you everything about every plant — that’s what the reference shelf is for — but it will change how you look at all of them.
+It won’t tell you everything about every plant — that’s what the reference shelf is for — and UK readers will need to translate his West Coast numbers into our dimmer, shorter winter light.
+But it will change how you look at all of them.
 Pair it with a proper encyclopedia and you have a complete beginner’s library.

 Strengths